-Page last updated on September 13, 2021 at 3:45 p.m.
+Page last updated on January 19, 2022 at 2:15 p.m.

 Information regarding the BC Vaccine Card

-- Outdoor sports of activities
+- Outdoor sports or activities

 - Parental drop off or pick up from youth activities